 These bottles are currently fermenting and will need some time before they are ready — about 3-7 days, assuming everything goes to plan.

 After 72 hours I transferred one of the bottles to the fridge, then the next day I cracked it open to try a glass:

-I have to say, it tastes pretty bad.
+I have to say, it tasted pretty bad on its own at first.
 It doesn't taste like it spoiled or something went wrong with the fermentation, it's just...
 The flavor is way off, especially when compared to a commercial product like the True North drinks.

 The fermentation/carbonation seemed to work, although I think it's not quite done yet after 3 days.
 The pressure was pretty low when I opened the bottle, so I expect it will continue fermenting and becoming more and more bubbly over the coming days.

 I will say, however, I succeeded in one aspect: It's potent, but it doesn't taste like caffeine.
 The caffeine made it through the process intact; I can feel its effects after drinking a

 10oz glass, however the grapefruit flavors and citrate salts masked the bitterness of the caffeine perfectly.

 If I was to do this again, I might try:

 - less salts and more acid